rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 ---

 ## :material-file-document-arrow-right: 2.
 Installing and Configuring the Plugin in Netbox
-To install the plugin in Netbox, we need to change and add some files that are responsible for the configuration of Netbox.
+To install the plugin in Netbox, we need to modify and add some files that are responsible for configuring Netbox.

 The files are: